PERRINN/project-424-unity/README.md

     -screen-width 5760 -screen-height 1080 -screen-fullscreen 0 -popupwindow

-Change the values according to the combined resolution.
+Change the values according to the combined resolution of your displays.

 ## Development guidelines